Princeton Composition Ph.D. Portfolio

 Normalization of Deviance

 Normalization of Deviance is my first work that uses SuperCollider with an ensemble.
 Using the Fluid Corpus Manipulation project’s toolset, I use the electronics to splice and manipulate recordings of live musicians.
-The first movement, from 0’00” – 3’58” is the clearest representation of the sociological theory for which the piece is named.
+The first movement, from 0’00” – 3’58” is the clearest representation of the modular structure of the work and the sociological theory for which the piece is named.